 This process can be applied to care management by training against outcomes that represent appropriateness for enrollment.
 As the algorithm attempts to optimize appropriateness, it will take advantage of available datasets, which can include demographic data, such as the patient’s age and sex; claims data, such as inpatient admits; clinical data, such as lab results and surgical history; and socio-economic, such as housing insecurity and neighborhood education levels.
 Combining these data creates a potentially more holistic view of an individual patient, allowing a machine learning model to identify opportunities to engage with patients who might not otherwise be obvious candidates for care management.

 The value of more accurate identification of patients for care management translates into savings for the ACO by avoiding the misfires of taking on the wrong patients and needing to then move them off the roster, which is both time consuming and expensive.

 So back to the beginning of this article: Powerful information technology powers predictive analytics which provide the foundation for accurate identification of the right patients for care management.
 Care management benefits the doctor by taking work off his or her plate and allowing her to focus on the work she trained for!
 Modern care management powered by predictive analytics is a necessary and powerful element in the journey from fee for service medicine to value based care.

-For a more comprehensive treatment of this topic, I encourage you to check out a talk I presented at the NEHIMSS 2019 Spring Conference.
-You can learn more here, or access the recording using the form below.
+For a more comprehensive treatment of this topic, I encourage you to check out the Using predictive analytics to choose the “actionable” patients talk I presented at the NEHIMSS 2019 Spring Conference.